microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## How to get application binary
-On the right handside of this Github page, you can directly download via "Release" link.
+You can directly download via "Release" link.
 ![image](https://user-images.githubusercontent.com/72241569/229997619-fb431ac9-fbfe-47da-82a4-ed37a0be3258.png)

+If you would like to compile the binary yourself, please always use "Publish" in Visual Studio, otherwise the DLLs will not be integrated into the exe.

 ## How to use (Sample of restore a workflow)
 1. Open Kudu (Advanced Tools) of Logic App Standard and upload this tool into a folder